Danny Richardson (rugby league)

-He has previously played for St Helens in the Super League, and has spent time on dual registration from the Saints at the Sheffield Eagles and the Leigh Centurions in the Championship.
+He has previously played for St Helens, Castleford Tigers and Hull Kingston Rovers in the Super League.
+He has spent time on loan or dual registration at Sheffield Eagles, Leigh Centurions, and York in the Championship, and at Hull KR, Huddersfield Giants, and Salford Red Devils in the Super League.

 Background

 Richardson was born in Widnes, Cheshire, England.

 Richardson played junior rugby league for Widnes Moorfield and Halton Farnworth Hornets.
 He initially signed for the Widnes Vikings academy system, before joining the St Helens scholarship side aged 16.

 On 25 September 2016, Richardson was named Man of the Match for his performance in the Academy Grand Final victory against Wigan.

 Career

 St Helens

 On 9 February 2017, Richardson made his Super League début for St Helens against the Leeds Rhinos.
 In October 2017, he signed a new three-year deal at St Helens, with the option of a further year.

 Richardson was ever-present for the Saints in 2018, making 34 appearances and scoring 6 tries, 147 goals and 7 drop goals.
 His outstanding personal season saw him named in the 2018 Super League Dream Team.